 I listen to BBC Radio Four for conversation and documentary.
 Should I chance upon drama I reach for the dial again.
 I was wondering why and came up with a simple answer.
-It is that everywhere - films, plays, novels, music, advertising, the news even - is chock-full of what I would call the pornography of emotion.
+It's that everywhere - films, plays, novels, music, advertising, the news - is chock-full of what I call the pornography of emotion.
 Emo-porn if you will.

-And I am so bored of it.
+And I am bored of it.
 So many things you tune into have somebody in a fevered state of feeling.
 It has probably always been true.
-Drama by definition is all about exaggerated passion.
-It is curious just how endlessly voyeuristic humans are when it comes to looking in on someone having a crisis fictional or otherwise.
+Drama by definition is all about exaggerated feeling.
+It's curious just how endlessly voyeuristic humans are when it comes to looking in on someone having a crisis fictional or otherwise.